vinceliuice/Colloid-icon-theme/cursors/README.md

-# Fluent cursors
+# Colloid cursors
-This is an x-cursor theme inspired by Qogir theme and based on [capitaine-cursors](https://github.com/keeferrourke/capitaine-cursors).
+This is an x-cursor theme inspired by Colloid theme and based on [capitaine-cursors](https://github.com/keeferrourke/capitaine-cursors).

 ## Installation